lachstr/cradle/cradle_report.md

 \href{https://lachstr.github.io/physics_animations/misc/2020/05/29/newtons-cradle-animation.html}{\textcolor{blue}{Click here to view the results discussed.
 (Same title names)}}

-## 3.1 Traditional cradle
+## 3.1 Traditional Cradle
 The simulations for five pendulums reflect the same results seen with a real Newton’s Cradle.

-## 3.2 Middle pendulum motion
+## 3.2 Middle Pendulum Motion
-One of the most striking results of this simulation is we have recreated the effect where the middle balls begin to move after some time.
+Watching these animations closely, we notice that the once stationary middle masses begin to move after some time.
 The same phenomena can be seen in the video of a real cradle at the link above.
+This is a remarkable result.

 ![A 3-pendulum cradle](vlcsnap-3-pends.png){ width=50% }

-The explanation I can come up with for this originates from what we meant by the separation between pendulums being small.
+The explanation for this originates from what is meant by the separation between pendulums being small.

 Our simulation will aid us in arriving at an explanation.
 We can place the pendulums closer together, observe how this increases the time before the motion of the middle masses becomes obvious.

 Define the $\theta = 0$ position for a pendulum to have zero gravitational potential energy.
 If one or more pendulums collide with a positive gravitational potential energy, then the middle pendulums begin to move.
 This is because the pendulum with the initial velocity transfers all of its momentum into the once stationary pendulum, however since it has gravitational potential energy it will be subsequently accelerated by gravity.
 It is then obvious why a real pendulum inevitably reaches this state; at rest the pendulums can either be touching, in which case they collide with a positive potential energy or not-touching, in which case a collision will not occur until the mass in motion has a positive potential energy.

-## 3.3 Non-equal masses
+## 3.3 Non-equal Masses

 ![A novel varied mass cradle](vlcsnap-novel.png){ width=50% }